Real-Time Forecasting of Driver-Vehicle Dynamics on 3D Roads: a Deep-Learning Framework Leveraging Bayesian Optimisation

-The proposed framework is validated by applying it to an interesting case study, namely the prediction of the features that are commonly fed as references to any modern motion cueing algorithm for dynamic driving simulators based on Model Predictive Control (MPC).
-Our code is available online\footnote{https://github.com/lpaparusso/DLfmwk\_driver}, whereas the corresponding dataset cannot be shared due to confidentiality reasons.
+The proposed framework is validated by applying it to a challenging case study, namely the prediction of the features that are commonly fed as references to any modern motion cueing algorithm for dynamic driving simulators based on Model Predictive Control (MPC).
+Our code and the dataset are online available\footnote{https://github.com/lpaparusso/DriVe-forecast}.
 We remark that the proposed methodology can also be employed to predict the evolution of any other feature that could be of interest for other automotive applications; we leave the study of further applications to future works.